SeleneGonzalezCurbelo/weather-dashboard/README.md

 ### Features

 - Search for a city and display current weather summary
-- View temperature history as a chart or table
+- View temperature history as a chart or table (hourly and daily breakdown)
+- Chart shows temperature with min/max markers and detailed tooltip including:
+  - Humidity
+  - Wind speed and cardinal direction
+  - Weather icon
 - Switch between chart and table tabs
+- 5-day forecast available even if historical DB data is missing
+- Automatic user geolocation
+- Future: predictive models and weather alerts

 ---